|Nutritional Guidelines (per serving)|

 The secret to the rich, irresistible flavor is that the whole dish is made in the same pan in which the bacon is fried.
+It is efficient and delicious, as you cook the dish in the bacon fat for extra flavor and taste, but it doesn't taste overly of bacon.
 A little fat is poured off and the vegetables are added and cooked until the potatoes are a nice golden brown.
 The mixture is sprinkled with cheese, topped with the beaten eggs, and then cooked until set.
-The bacon is then crumbled over top.
+The bacon is then crumbled over the top.

 Gather the ingredients.